Lukobet/Darey.io_pbl/Project15.md

 TLS Certificates From Amazon Certificate Manager (ACM) You will need TLS certificates to handle secured connectivity to your Application Load Balancers (ALB).

-Navigate to AWS ACM
-Request a public wildcard certificate for the domain name you registered in Freenom Use DNS to validate the domain name
-Tag the resource